octopus-network/octopus-docs/src/maintain/validator-stake.md

 ![withdraw stakes](../maintain/withdraw_stakes.jpg)

-If you plan to stop the validator node, firstly you **MUST** do the `Unbond` operation and keep the validator node running until the next round validators comes online（next era ended）.
+If you plan to stop the validator node, firstly you **MUST** do the `Unbond` operation and keep the validator node running until the next round validators comes online（current era ended）.

 For one-click deployment, you can do the `Destory` operation in **My Node** panel.
 For manual deployment, you can manually stop the validator node.